 She is a collaborator, recognizing that solutions must address shareholders and stakeholders concerns if they are to solve the problems we face.
 Named after a farmer from New Zealand, she is focused on supply chain issues and the financial structure of the farming system.

-While she is often sought out by investment teams and capital groups, she remains committed to working with food companies, farmers and families and building a new food economy and is proud to have joined the founding team at rePlant Capital.
+While she is often sought out by investment teams and capital groups, she remains committed to working with food companies, farmers and families and building a new food economy and is proud to have co-founded at rePlant Capital where she works as Managing Director.

 Since giving her first TEDx talk in 2011 in which she discusses research she conducted almost ten years ago, the World Health Organization now reports that the U.S. ranks 7th out of almost 200 countries worldwide in cancer rates and has declared glyphosate, an ingredient used on genetically modified crops, a “probable carcinogen.”
 Pediatric cancer and food allergy rates are still increasing in the United States, and her TEDx talk made Robyn a lightning rod for those resistant to seeing the status quo change.